synchrony/git-smsn/README.md

 * In Semantic Synchrony, import from VCS (in Emacs brain-mode, use `M-x brain-import-vcs-prompt`).

 ### Things to tweak
-* The above assumes the working branch for each of the four repositories is called "master".
+* The above assumes the working branch for each of the four repositories is called "main".
 See if-the-4-branch-names-vary/ for what to do if they don't all have the same name.
-* In the last step of cycle-master.sh, where it renames the old neo4j folder, you'll have to make sure it renames the right thing.
+* In the last step of cycle-main.sh, where it renames the old neo4j folder, you'll have to make sure it renames the right thing.
 My neo4j folder is called "it" and resides one folder up from these scripts, hence "../it".
 Where you see "../it" you'll need to substitute a path appropriate to your system.